Dogs No Dogs

 Fall Colors · Views · Wildflowers

-I would not recommend this run in the rain, at all.
-It is just too dangerous due to slippery rocks.
-There is a $20 fee per person to enter the Mohonk House grounds, and while this seems absurd, it is actually worth it.
-There are also several other wonderful runs in the area and one can easily tackle several in a day.
+I would not recommend this in the rain; it is just too dangerous due to slippery rocks.
+There is a $22 fee per person ($27 weekend/holiday) to enter the Mohonk House grounds, and while this seems absurd, it is actually worth it.

 Unless you are a guest at the hotel, you must run over a mile to Mohonk Lake via Hugenot Drive, a gravel road.
-There is nice scenery, but its a walk in the woods, not a run.
+There is nice scenery, but it's a stroll in the woods, not a run.

 You cannot run this.

 This one of a kind "trail" is really a scramble through a myriad of huge rock piles followed by a battle with claustrophobia, as you squeeze your way up one final crevice to emerge near Sky Top.

 This trail is certainly doable for almost all runners, but fair warning that there are plenty of places to fall and injure yourself.
 Excellent shoes are a must, and some even prefer barefoot over the Labyrinth sections towards the beginning.
 Here one must crawl over, under, and between several ton rocks that is very much like a maze.
 This section is incredibly rewarding.
 There are several points where one must pause to think of the safest way to navigate crevices, though, the truly impossible sections wooden ladders are in place to make the route passable.